SergiosKar/SergiosKar/README.md

 ### Interests

-Anything related to Machine Learning, Computer Vision and Robotics.
+Anything related to AI, Computer Vision and Robotics.
 Actually the truth is that I am also very keen on developing high-performant software.
 Oooh and designing scalable systems.
 Oooh and web development.
 And astrophysics. and music theory. and how the heck quantum entanglement is possible.
 Ok I stop

 ### What do I do when I'm not in front of my laptop?